TonyJem/WidgetWeather/README.md

 * Bootstrap
 * JavaScript
 ### Description:
-iWeather widget uses API query to get data from https://openweathermap.org/forecast5, makes initial manipulation with that data by using JavaScript and provides results to HTML page.Responsive design is implemented by using Bootstrap and done for 4 different screen widths.
+iWeather widget uses API query to get data from https://openweathermap.org/forecast5, makes initial manipulation with that data by using JavaScript and provides results to HTML page.
+Responsive design is implemented by using Bootstrap and done for 4 different screen widths.
 ### Screenshots:
 1. Small width (for screens less then 575px)
 2. Medium width (for screens from 576 up to 765px)